SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/document-template.md

 You can also create your own templates in the applications you have chosen to use in conjunction with SuperOffice CRM (see [GUI - Application][3]).
 You do this by entering template variables in the template documents (see [Template variables][1]) which then retrieve information from corresponding fields in SuperOffice CRM when you write a document using a template you have created.

-Adding a template document involves following steps:
+## How to add a template document

-* You need to add and define the document template in Settings and maintenance.
-See [Add a document template][6].
+1. [Add and define the document template][6] in Settings and maintenance.
-* You need to make the document template available to the requisite user groups.
+1. Make the document template available to the requisite user groups.
 See [User group filtering][5].

-In the sections below there are more details on using standard templates and template variables in SuperOffice CRM, and creating and linking new templates.

 ## What would you like to do now?